Thai curry

 Steps and Tips For Making Thai Curry

-This isn’t exactly a recipe or cooking website, so I won’t flesh out all the step-by-step details on how to prepare this recipe.
+This isn’t a recipe or cooking website, so I won’t flesh out all the step-by-step details on how to prepare this recipe.
 But I can definitely give you some basic pointers!
 I can say with confidence that it is truly easy to make, even if you don’t spend much time in the kitchen.

 1. Heat up a few tablespoons of coconut oil or avocado oil in a large skillet or Dutch oven over medium to medium-high heat.